Paratha (Pan-Fried Flatbread)

 0 Comments

-I grew up eating Paratha almost everyday, packing them with a vegetable and mango pickle for lunch at school.
-My mom made them with whole wheat flour and used very little oil to cook them, unlike the Punjabi Parathas that are fried with a generous amount of oil and served with a pat of butter on top.
-She rolled her Parathas differently to save on the oil.
-Since I make Parathas on special occasions only, I roll them so that they are flakier and have more layers.
+I grew up enjoying Paratha almost every day, often packing them for lunch at school with a vegetable and a side of mango pickle.
+My mom would make them with whole wheat flour and use very little oil, a contrast to the Punjabi Parathas fried with a generous amount of oil and served with a pat of butter on top.

 yield: